dchen278/RPG/readme.md

 v2:
 * Created accessor methods for each attribute of a Character.
+* Integrate given code with our preexisting code

 v1:
 * Created Character.java, a superclass for Monster.java and Protagonist.java